m-clark/mixedup/README.md

 coverage](https://codecov.io/gh/m-clark/mixedup/branch/master/graph/badge.svg)](https://codecov.io/gh/m-clark/mixedup?branch=master)
 <!-- badges: end -->

-Provides extended functionality for mixed models.
+This package provides extended functionality for mixed models.
 The goal of mixedup is to solve little problems that slip through the cracks from the various packages, broom, and others.
-Basically the idea is to create (tidy) objects that are easy to use and mostly ready for presentation, and consistent across packages.
+Basically the idea is to create (tidy) objects that are easy to use and essentially ready for presentation, and consistent across packages.
+I use several of these packages (including mgcv) for mixed models, and typically have to some notable post processing to get some basic output even with tidy tools.
+These functions attempt to fill my specific niche.

 ## Installation